growthboot/awesome-productivity/README.md

 - [Obsidian.md](https://obsidian.md/) - A knowledge base tool that works on local Markdown files.
 It allows you to create links between different notes.
 - [Scribe](https://scribehow.com/) - Automatically create step-by-step guides for any process.
 Simply hit “record” and Scribe will generate a detailed guide complete with screenshots based on your actions, ready to share with colleagues, customers, and friends.
 - [Logseq](https://logseq.com/) - Logseq is a privacy-first, open-source knowledge base that works on top of local plain-text Markdown and Org-mode files.
 Use it to write, organize and share your thoughts, keep your to-do list, and build your own digital garden.
+- [WebCull](https://webcull.com/) - Save important resources across the web to organize and search with advanced tools.
+Share folders of links that become accessible to others like virtual folders.
+Organize those resources with advanced tools like multi-select and advanced sorting features.

 ### Screen Capture